adina/adina.github.com/_posts/2015-02-28-sequencing-experimental-design.md

 ---
 {% include JB/setup %}

 I went through an exercise this weekend trying to think of the questions I ask myself when designing sequencing-based experiment to describe microbial communities.
-I am finding myself in may collaborations where I have to answer these questions with investigators with little to no experience with sequencing and its opportunities and limitations.
+I am finding myself in many collaborations where I have to answer these questions with investigators with little to no experience with sequencing and its opportunities and limitations.

 I thought I'd put it here for some feedback from the universe.

-## Should you even preform/use/initiate sequencing
+## Should you even perform/use/initiate sequencing
 * What is your research question?
 * What is your budget?
 * What are your resources?
 Samples?
 Computational?
 * Do you have a hypothesis – or what do you expect to see?
 Do you have previous evidence to suggest your expectations?
 * What kind of data do you have already or plan on getting?
 * What kind of data outputs do you expect? need? want? have?
-* Are there datasets that already can answer your question that can be used?
+* Are there datasets that already exist and can answer your questions?
 * How many treatments / gradients are being compared?

 ## What kind of / how much sequencing do you need